Learn how to identify when a WDRA process is necessary and how to put the IUCN Guidelines for Wildlife Disease Risk Analysis into practice.

 Course Format:

-Pre- recorded sessions can be listened to in your own time.
-Live webinars will be repeated each week to accommodate different time zones.
+Pre-recorded sessions can be listened to in your own time.
+Live webinars will be recorded and made available on the online course pages.

 Costs*: